ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 ### Visual Appearance

 The dialog's width will not be configurable by clients.
 This decision can be revisited when there is a use-case for different sized dialogs.

+The dialog will grow vertically based on the content within the dialog.
+Once it reaches a maximum height, which will not be configurable, the default slot will scroll while the placement of the `title`, `subtitle`, and `footer` slots will all remain fixed.

 We will apply styling to give dialogs a consistent border, shadow, background.
 We will also set font/font color, but slotted content will often override aspects of the font, and the native dialog's user agent stylesheet may override the color with a non-theme-conforming value (this is the case in Chrome).
 To ensure proper theme-conforming styling, it is up to clients to properly style their content with theme-aware tokens (e.g. for font/font color, etc).